 Good Samaritan laws were initially projected to protect physicians and others with medical training.
 However, court decisions and legislative changes have helped some laws change to include untrained rescuers who render aid over time.
 As a result, there are numerous versions of Good Samaritan laws.

 Depending on the state, getting satisfied after the fact can also count as anticipation of reward.
-If you help somebody at a car accident and then are rewarded financially or otherwise, you may be barred from Good Samaritan protection.
+If you help somebody in a car accident and are rewarded financially or otherwise, you may be barred from Good Samaritan protection.
 Good Samaritan laws do not secure you from everything.
 It is human nature to make mistakes.

 A person who is not a health care provider who acts in good faith in administering an opiate antagonist to another person who believes in good faith to be suffering a drug overdose is immune from criminal prosecution for the act.
 It is not liable for civil damages for acts or omissions resulting from the act.

 Are you required to give medical assistance during emergencies?